Exclusive economic zone of Indonesia: Geography

 Indonesia is the largest island country in the world.
 The total land area is 1904569 km2, Including 6159032 km2 of inland seas (straits, bays, and other bodies of water).
-The total land and sea area (including the EEZ) of Indonesia is about 7.9 million km2.
+The total land and sea area (including the EEZ) of Indonesia is about 8,063 million km2.

-The five main islands are: Sumatra, Java, Borneo, Sulawesi, and Western New Guinea.
+The five main islands are: Sumatra, Java, Borneo, Sulawesi, and Papua.
 There are two major island groups (Nusa Tenggara and the Maluku Islands) and sixty smaller island groups.
-Borneo is shared with Malaysia and Brunei; Sebatik (located northeast of Borneo) is shared with Malaysia; Timor is shared with East Timor; and New Guinea is shared with Papua New Guinea (east side).
+Borneo is shared with Malaysia, Brunei, Sebatik Island (located northeast of Borneo) is shared with Malaysia, Timor is shared with East Timor, and Papua is shared with Papua New Guinea (east side).

 Disputes

-Parts of China's Nine-Dash Line overlap Indonesia's exclusive economic zone near the Natuna islands.
+Parts of China's nine-dash line overlap Indonesia's exclusive economic zone near the Natuna islands.
 Indonesia believes China's claim over parts of the Natuna islands has no legal basis.
 In November 2015, Indonesia's security chief Luhut Panjaitan said Indonesia could take China before an international court if Beijing's claim to the majority of the South China Sea and part of Indonesian territory is not resolved through dialogue.

 The Philippines, Vietnam, Malaysia, Brunei and Indonesia have all officially protested over the use of such a line.